dsteinberg/libcluster/README.md

 these include:

-- `BUILD_EXHAUST_SPLIT` (toggle `ON` or `OFF`, default `OFF`) This uses the exhaustive cluster split heuristic instead of the greedy heuristic.
+- `BUILD_EXHAUST_SPLIT` (toggle `ON` or `OFF`, default `OFF`) This uses the exhaustive cluster split heuristic [1, 2] instead of the greedy heuristic [4, 5] for all algorithms but the SCM and MCM.
 The greedy heuristic is MUCH faster, but does give different results.
-I have yet to determine whether it is actually worse than the exhaustive method.
-The SCM and MCM use greedy split heuristics by default at this stage.
+I have yet to determine whether it is actually worse than the exhaustive method (if it is, it is not by much).
+The SCM and MCM only use the greedy split heuristic at this stage.

 - `BUILD_PYTHON_INTERFACE` (toggle `ON` or `OFF`, default `OFF`) Build the python interface.
 This requires boost python.
 Unfortunately, if this is enabled, then the matlab interface cannot be built.
 This is because python is row-major, and matlab is column major, so we need to build Eigen accordingly.

 - `CMAKE_INSTALL_PREFIX` (default `/usr/local`)
     The default prefix for installing the library and binaries.

 - `EIGEN_INCLUDE_DIRS` (default `/usr/include/eigen3`)
     Where to look for the Eigen matrix library.

 **NOTE**: On linux you may have to run `sudo ldconfig` before the system can find libcluster.so.